Published July 2017

 In this course, you’ll learn to install and set up Sass and start to work with Sass variables.
 You’ll cover the difference between Sass and SCSS, and create color palettes and partials.
 Lastly, you’ll go over functions and mixins, some of the most powerful elements of Sass that really make your front-end development process shine compared to the use of only vanilla CSS.
 So get started with Sass today!

 For more on Sass, check out our Sass beginner course Step by Step Sass.
 Follow that up with The Next Steps with Sass and Compass.
+AtoZ: Sass is a great course to discover quick Sass lessons, tips, and references.
 For a comprehensive course that delves into a front-end web project with professional workflow set-up, head on over to Responsive Website Development.

 A writer and agile coach, and the founder of Agile That Works, a consultancy that helps people in engineering organizations collaborate to make constant improvement a daily practice.
 David has worked as an engineer, a writer, a designer, a marketing director, and a communications analyst in companies from Fortune 100 giants to tiny high-tech startups in San Francisco and Silicon Valley.
 He also hosts the podcast Hack the Process at www.hacktheprocess.com.

-Guilherme is a freelance full-stack developer with over 10 years of experience of working on the web.
-With a passion for the HTML and CSS languages, he creates courses and screencasts about these subjects.
+Guilherme is a freelance full-stack developer with over 10 years of experience working with websites.
+With a passion for HTML and CSS, he specializes in the intricacies of building and structuring web pages and layouts.